paulirwin/lillisp/README.md

 * Block-scoping variables with `let`
 * Rational number operations (`rationalize`, `numerator`/`denominator`, `simplify`)
 * Exceptions (`with-exception-handler`, `raise`, `error`, `raise-continuable`, etc.)
-* Almost all of the Scheme base library string-, vector-, and bytevector-related functions
+* Almost all of the Scheme base library string-, vector-, port-, and bytevector-related functions
 * Almost all of the Scheme `char`, `complex`, `CxR`, and `lazy` library functions

 Notable features not yet implemented from Scheme R7RS include:
 * Tail context for `and` and `or`
-* Quasiquoting and unquoting
 * Macros
 * Dotted pairs
-* Inexact vs Exact number handling
+* Inexact vs Exact number handling (limited to exact integer and inexact real (`System.Double`) literals currently)
 * Pipes
 * Libraries (as in, i.e. `import`)
-* Ports and I/O
-* System interface
 * Many base library methods, and other libraries

 Basically, give your existing Lisp code a try, and if a given feature doesn't work, file an issue.